walterdejong/synctool/doc/chapter5.md

 the location of a file in the repository, chances are that you making things harder on yourself than ought to be.

-It is probably better structured as:
+Maybe it is better structured as:

     $overlay/mygroup/etc/

+but maybe it is better structured as:

+    $overlay/all/etc/somefile._all
+    $overlay/all/etc/somefile._mygroup

+The main message is "keep it simple".
+Try not to use too many group directories, because it makes things complicated.

 5.4 Do not manage the master node